fbrogers/fbrogers-portfolio-v2/README.md

 fbrogers-portfolio-v2
 =====================

-The second release of my personal/professional portfolio.
+The second release of my personal / professional portfolio.